Sujit-O/pykg2vec/README.md

 The figure below illustrates the current overall architecture.
 ![](https://github.com/Sujit-O/pykg2vec/blob/master/figures/pykg2vec_structure.png?raw=true)

-# Features
-* A lot of state-of-the-art KGE model implementations and well-known datasets.
-* Tools that support automatic hyperparameter tuning (bayesian optimizer).
-* Optimized performance by making a proper use of CPUs and GPUs (multiprocess and Tensorflow).
-  * Will be adding C++ implementation to further optimize!
-* A suite of visualization and summerization tools
-  * TSNE based visualization.
-(Support TSV export)
-  * KPI summary visualization (mean rank, hit ratio) in various format. (csvs, figures, latex table)

-# Dependencies
-The goal of this library is to minimize the dependency on other libraries as far as possible to rapidly test the algorithms against different dataset.
-We emphasize that in the beginning, we will not be focus in run-time performance.
-However, in the future, may provide faster implementation of each of the algorithms.
-We encourage installing the tensorflow-gpu version for optimal usage.
-* Python >= 3.5
-* tensorflow==`<version suitable for your workspace>`

 # Repository Structure

 * **pyKG2Vec/config**: This folder consists of the configuration module.
 It provides the necessary configuration to parse the datasets, and also consists of the baseline hyperparameters for the knowledge graph embedding algorithms.